skjolber/3d-bin-container-packing/README.md

 Using a brute-force algorithm might seem to hit a wall of complexity, but taking into account number of items per order distribution for web-shops, a healthy part of the orders are within its grasp.

-Note that the algorithm is recursive on the number of boxes, so do not attempt this with many boxe (it will likely not complete in time anyhow).
+Note that the algorithm is recursive on the number of boxes, so do not attempt this with many boxes (it will likely not complete in time anyhow).

 ### Visualizer
 There is a simple output [visualizer](visualization) included in this project, based of [three.js](https://threejs.org/).
 This visualizer is currently intended as a tool for developing better algorithms (not as stacking instructions).